About the Project

 Some opportunities exist in the longer term to decommission assets that do not provide an important infrastructure, drainage or transport purpose in order to allocate funding to more critical assets.
 This could include the decommissioning some structure assets and consolidating users into a smaller pool of assets or providing appropriate detours.

-Council is seeking feedback on all of the above, recognising that some elements, such as the need to ensure assets meet relevant safety requirements or the overall revenue Council is able to collect through rates, are non-negotiable.
+Council sought feedback on all of the above, recognising that some elements, such as the need to ensure assets meet relevant safety requirements or the overall revenue Council is able to collect through rates, are non-negotiable.

 Next steps